isomerpages/govtech-stp/_atp/frequently-asked-questions.md

 Visitors can pay for and collect their rental mobile device at the Changi Recommends booth in Changi Airport prior to clearing arrival immigration.
 Upon collection, they must download the TraceTogether app and immediately register their profile on the app with their Singapore mobile number and the same identification number, nationality and date of birth as those shown in the passport that you are using to enter Singapore.
 At immigration clearance, visitors are to present their mobile device with the TraceTogether app already downloaded and registered.
 Those who are unable to do so may be denied entry into Singapore by ICA.

 Visitors, who have rented a mobile device from Changi Recommends, must carry it with them at all times during their stay in Singapore until it is returned to Changi Recommends.
 If you change to another mobile device during your stay in Singapore, you must download and activate the TraceTogether app on that device.
 You must also retain the app on that device for the rest of your stay and for 21 consecutive days after departing Singapore.

+#### 6. What happens if visitors are unable to receive an SMS One-Time Password (OTP) to register their profile on the TraceTogether app?

+Visitors who can download the TraceTogether app but are unable to obtain an SMS OTP to register their profile on the app due to network restrictions, can book a Singapore SIM card from the Changi Recommends website [here](https://www.changirecommends.com/reservation_form.aspx) prior to departing for Singapore.
+They must have an electronic or physical copy of the booking confirmation from Changi Recommends to present to the airline staff during check-in at the departure airport.
+Visitors who are unable to present a booking confirmation may be refused boarding by the airline.

+Visitors can pay for and collect their Singapore SIM card at the Changi Recommends booth in Changi Airport prior to clearing arrival immigration.
+Upon collection, visitors are to activate the Singapore SIM card and immediately register their profile on the TraceTogether app with their Singapore mobile number and the same identification number, nationality and date of birth as those shown in the passport that you are using to enter Singapore.
+At immigration clearance, visitors are to present their mobile device with the TraceTogether app already downloaded and registered.
+Those who are unable to do so may be denied entry into Singapore by ICA.

+#### 7. Can visitors switch off their mobile devices while in Singapore?

+No, visitors must keep mobile devices and the Bluetooth function switched on at all times while in Singapore.

+#### 8. Can visitors uninstall the TraceTogether app upon departing from Singapore?

+Visitors must retain the TraceTogether app with the data on their mobile devices for 21 consecutive days after departing from Singapore.
+This is to facilitate contact tracing if visitors are tested positive for COVID-19.